knowthelist/fhem-tablet-ui/README.md

 - blue			: foreground color blue
 - doublebox-v	: container to place 2 small widgets (e.g. switch) one above the other
 - doublebox-h	: container to place 2 small widgets (e.g. switch) side by side
+- triplebox-v   : container to place 3 small widgets (e.g. switch) one above the other
 - timestamp		: deliver the date time for the reading instead of the value
 - inline		: positioning elements in a row, no line break
 - top-space     : 15px extra on top (top-space-2x -> 30px; top-space-3x -> 45px)
 - left-space	: 15px extra on left (left-space-2x -> 30px; left-space-3x -> 45px)
 - right-space  	: 15px extra on right (right-space-2x -> 30px; right-space-3x -> 45px)
+- centered		: horizontal centered
 - blink         : blink animatation for label or symbol widget